bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/simulation.md

 ## Simulation types

 The frameworks builds the reaction graph in the course of the simulation.
-Only the canonical form of an agent is stored in the graph to reducing the number of admissable states in order to minimize state space explosion.
+Only the canonical form of an agent is stored in the graph to reduce the number of admissable states in order to minimize the state-space explosion problem.

 ### Breadth-first simulation